susanna-m-weber/bmen_4410_final_project/README.md

 # Final project for BMEN 4410 - Principles of Ultrasound in Medicine

-Code is writting in MATLAB, uses the k-wave toolbox.
+Simulation of tissue harmonic ultrasound imaging.
+Written in MATLAB, uses the k-wave toolbox.